Find your care

 Access to innovative research: As global leaders in gastrointestinal (GI) cancer research, we provide eligible stomach cancer patients access to advanced clinical trials for promising new therapies.

-Convenient community care: With numerous community clinics, we deliver cancer treatments in neighborhoods throughout the Los Angeles metro area.
+Convenient community care: With numerous community clinics, we deliver stomach cancer treatments in neighborhoods throughout the Los Angeles metro area.

 Proven success: Survival rates after diagnosis and treatment at UCLA Health’s Gastrointestinal Oncology Program are among the highest in the nation.